-TEACHING TREE (bookmarks and computer paper), THE WASHINGTON TIMES (newspapers), LOYALTYONE (marketing newsletter), GRUNGEPAPER (Synthetic paper) are all good examples of the types of marks common in Class 16.
+TEACHING TREE (bookmarks and computer paper), THE WASHINGTON TIMES (newspapers), LOYALTYONE (marketing newsletter), and GRUNGEPAPER (Synthetic paper) are all good examples of the types of marks common in Class 16.

 You would choose Class 16 if you were registering any of these types of goods: